 what makes us, us

-Our journey as the island of 'one love' is a truly remarkable story.
-It is a story of resilience and diversity, written by Jamaicans who are world changers and global luminaries
+Our journey is a truly remarkable story.
+It is a story of resilience and diversity, written by Jamaicans who are world changers and global luminaries.

 Christopher Columbus landed in Jamaica on May 4, 1494.
 In his log, he described Jamaica as "the fairest island that eyes have beheld: mountains and the land seem to touch the sky…all full of valleys and fields and plains.”